 - Reimbursement for expenses and compensation payments

 Screening activities start the moment the investigator obtains information about the prospective participant to determine if they are eligible for the research.
-Screening individuals to obtain and record information to determine eligibility involves obtaining identifiable private information and is considered human subjects research for research subject to 45 CFR 46.
-OHRP's FAQ on Review of Records Without Informed Consent states that "OHRP expects that IRBs routinely will waive the requirement for informed consent for such activities."
-Screening activities might include:
+Screening individuals to obtain and record information to determine eligibility involves obtaining identifiable private information and is considered human subjects research and is subject to 45 CFR 46.

-- Performing laboratory tests to see if the results are within the required range (consent is not required; HIPAA Authorization may be required);
+- Performing laboratory tests on stored samples, to see if the results are within the required range (consent is not required; HIPAA Authorization may be required);

-Research procedures may not take place unless one of the following has taken place:
+Research procedures, including screening, may not take place unless one of the following has taken place:

-- the informed consent and (when applicable) HIPAA Authorization of the participant; or
+- informed consent and (when applicable) HIPAA Authorization have been obtained from the participant; or

-- a waiver of consent and HIPAA Authorization issued by the IRB.
+- waivers of consent and HIPAA Authorization have been issued by the IRB.